hardkoded/puppeteer-sharp/ISSUE_TEMPLATE.md

 **Before you file a bug, have you:**

-* Tried upgrading to newest version of CefSharp.Puppeteer, to see if your issue has already been resolved and released?
+* Tried upgrading to newest version of CefSharp.Dom, to see if your issue has already been resolved and released?
 * Checked existing open *and* closed issues, to see if the issue has already been reported?
 * Tried reproducing your problem in a new isolated project?
 * Considered if this is a general question and not a bug?.
 For general questions please use Discussions.